-Solicitor
+Solicitor Stone King LLP

-Stone King LLP 16 St John's Lane London, EC1M 4BS
+16 St John's Lane London, EC1M 4BS

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2017 to 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2018 to 31 August 2019.
 The annual report serves the purposes of both the Trustees' report, and a directors' report under company law.

-Ambitious about Autism Schools Trust's principal object is to advance, for the public benefit, education in the United Kingdom by developing schools specially organised to make special educational provisions for pupils with special educational needs, or 16-19 Academies offering curricula appropriate to the needs of their students.
+Ambitious about Autism Schools Trust's principal object is to advance, for the public benefit, education in the United Kingdom by developing schools to make special educational provisions for pupils with special educational needs, or 16-19 Academies offering curricula appropriate to the needs of their students.
 The Trust opened its first school, the Rise School, in September 2014.

 The Rise School, located in Hounslow, West London, is an academy for pupils aged 4 to 18, who have autism.
 The construction and fit out of the Rise School building was completed in March 2016 (temporary buildings were used in the interim).
-The academy has a Published Admission Number (PAN) of 96 (the maximum number of pupils that the school is registered to have on roll) and had a roll of 77 at the end of August 2018.
+The academy has a Published Admission Number (PAN) of 96 (the maximum number of pupils that the school is registered to have on roll) and had a roll of 94 at the end of August 2019.
+Due to demand for places, the local authority have granted permission for The Rise to go 10% over its initial PAN to admit 105 pupils.